top of page

 Hiking through wash on way to Pinto Mountain summit in Joshua Tree National Park

-As the terrain opened up and became less steep, we started to make up considerable time.
+As the landscape flattened and became less steep, we began to gain significant time.

 Scrambling over boulders on hike to summit of Pinto Mountain in Joshua Tree National Park